Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 - Offers stable convergence to the global minimum for convex error surfaces and a local minimum for non-convex surfaces, with consistent error gradient calculation

 ### Stochastic gradient descent
-- Updates the parameters for each training example, leading to faster iterations but more noise in the convergence path.
+- Updates the parameters after each training example, leading to faster iterations but more noise in the convergence path.
 - Provides the advantage of potentially escaping local minima due to the noisy steps, making it suitable for non-convex error functions
 ### Mini-batch gradient descent
 - Combines the advantages of both batch and stochastic gradient descent by processing a subset of the training data in each iteration, balancing speed and computational efficiency.